-Buckwheat flour gives these gluten-free muffins a warm, earthy flavour which complements the cocoa powder in this recipe.
+Buckwheat flour gives these gluten-free muffins a warm, earthy flavor which complements the cocoa powder in this recipe.
 You can find buckwheat flour at many grocery stores, purchase it online, or grind it up yourself easily at home.

 To make buckwheat flour at home, simply add buckwheat groats to a food processor or high powered blender, then process for two minutes or until a powdery, flour-like texture is achieved.
 You can store your homemade buckwheat flour in an airtight container or resealable bag in the pantry.

-Buckwheat flour has a slightly bitter flavour, so if you prefer your muffins on the sweeter side, go ahead and double the amount of maple syrup and reduce the number of bananas to two and a half instead of three.
+Buckwheat flour has a slightly bitter flavor, so if you prefer your muffins on the sweeter side, you can double the amount of maple syrup and reduce the number of bananas to two and a half instead of three.
 I like them as is and wanted to keep this recipe low sugar so 1/4 cup of maple syrup works for me.
-You can substitute honey instead of maple syrup if you don’t need these muffins to be strictly vegan.
+Alternatively you can substitute other liquid sweeteners such as agave if you prefer.

 This recipe calls for coconut oil but you can substitute any other oil you like.
 You can also substitute almond butter or any other nut or seed butter if you prefer an oil-free version of these muffins.

-I prefer to use coconut milk in these muffins but feel free to substitute almond milk or any other plant-based milk of your choosing.
+I used coconut milk in these buckwheat muffins but you can substitute unsweetened almond milk or any other plant-based milk you like.